 State governments didn't get involved until the late 1970s when the Vietnam War was ending, with large numbers of children in the country being separated, displaced and orphaned.
 In 1975, almost 300 children were brought to Australia by plane as part of "Operation Babylift" to be adopted by couples all over Australia.
 Today, intercountry adoption is facilitated by the Federal Attorney-General's Department along with state and territory governments.

 Although there were international consultations, principles and guidelines from the 1950s, the Hague Convention on Protection of Children and Co-operation in Respect of intercountry Adoption wasn't created until 1993.
 This set a framework for adoptions and required signatories to adhere to certain standards and obligations.
 The convention focused on children, stating that their needs must be at the front and centre of all intercountry adoptions.
 A spokesperson for the Australian Federal Attorney-General George Brandis told SBS this document was the "primary guide for Australia's dealings with overseas countries about intercountry adoption".

 At the moment, Australians can adopt children from Chile, China, Colombia, Hong Kong, Lithuania, Philippines, South Africa, South Korea, Sri Lanka, Taiwan and Thailand.
 While most of these countries are party to the Hague Convention, Hong Kong and Taiwan are not.
-Mr Brandis' spokesman told SBS: "Australia only facilitates intercountry adoptions with countries where satisfied that the principles and standards of The Hague Convention are met in practice, regardless of whether the partner country has signed the Convention."
+Mr Brandis' spokesman told SBS: "Australia only facilitates intercountry adoptions with countries where [we are] satisfied that the principles and standards of The Hague Convention are met in practice, regardless of whether the partner country has signed the Convention."